ElektorLabs/Arduino/README.md

 - Click on the entry that you want to install to make the install button appear.
 - Click the Install button to install the boards.
 Close the dialog when done.

-Open the available boards list (Tools -> Board) and scroll down to the a header "Elektor Labs" followed by the Elektor boards.
+Open the available boards list (Tools -> Board) and scroll down to a header or menu entry (depending on IDE version) "Elektor Labs" followed by the Elektor boards.
 Choose the one you need.

 After selecting Platino you must also choose the processor: Tools -> Processor